Friendly Fa$cism

 Friendly Fa$cism is a full-length album by industrial/hip hop artists Consolidated, released in 1991.

 "Brutal Equation" and "Unity of Oppression" were alternative rock hits on MTV.
-The album peaked at #6 on the CMJ Radio Top 150.
+The album peaked at No. 6 on the CMJ Radio Top 150.

 The name comes from Friendly Fascism: The New Face of Power in America, the title of a 1980 book by political scientist Bertram Gross which lays out the form of "creeping fascism" that Gross feared might come to pass in the United States.

 Critical reception

 Trouser Press wrote that "the insufferably self-righteous tone makes the disc hard to endure."
 Alternative Rock called the album "a hard-hitting soundtrack of hip-hop, funk, soul, and hard rock.